IBM/openapi-to-graphql/packages/openapi-to-graphql/README.md

 The type and field names and enum values that OpenAPI-to-GraphQL generates may not be adequate or may not be consistent over different versions so this is a way to guarantee consistency.

 `x-graphql-type-name` and `x-graphql-field-name` can be added to JSON schema to change the type name as well as change a field name.
+OpenAPI-to-GraphQL will also use `x-graphql-type-name` to name input object types by appending `Input` to the end of the name.

 ```diff
 {